Cocido: Preparation and ingredients

-The basic method of preparation involves slow cooking over a low heat.
+The basic method of preparation involves slow cooking over low heat.
 Cozido may be prepared with a wide variety of vegetables, meats, fish, and seafood.
 Ingredients vary across regions.

 Portuguese cozido

 Cozido à portuguesa

 In Portugal, cozido à portuguesa is prepared with several vegetables (beans, potatoes, carrots, turnips, cabbages, rice), meat (chicken, pork ribs, bacon, pork ear and trotters, various parts of beef), smoked sausages (chouriço, farinheira, morcela, blood sausage), and other ingredients.
 Numerous regional variations exist throughout Portugal, and the dish is considered part of the Portuguese heritage.

 It is a rich stew that usually includes beef shin, pork, assorted offal, Portuguese smoked sausages (morcela, farinheira and chouriço) and in some regions chicken, served with cabbage, carrots, turnips, rice, potatoes, and collard greens.

 Cozido de grão

 Cozido de grão is prepared with chickpeas as the main ingredient.

 Cozido das Furnas

-In São Miguel Island, in the Azores, meaty cozido known as cozido das Furnas is cooked underground for four to five hours, with the natural heat from the volcanic activities.
+On São Miguel Island in the Azores, cozido is a beef-forward dish known as cozido das Furnas.
+It is buried in the fumeroles of Lagoa das Furnas and cooked underground for four to five hours.